tsufbechor/Taboola_Social-Listening-Agent/README.md

 - Node.js 18 or newer with `npm`.
 - API access for the LLMs you plan to use:
   - Google Gemini Flash for the Reddit agent (Stage 3 relevance filter) and optionally the sentiment analyzer.
-  - OpenAI Chat Completions for the HackerNews agent and  the sentiment analyzer.
+  - OpenAI for the HackerNews agent and  the sentiment analyzer.

 ## 1. Python Environment Setup